 Wisconsin: How Act 10 hurt education, the economy

-It has been nine years since the Wisconsin Legislature passed Act 10, the law that eliminated collective bargaining rights for most public-sector workers.
+It has been 10 years since the Wisconsin Legislature passed Act 10, the law that eliminated collective bargaining rights for most public-sector workers.

-The law and its associated budget cuts negatively impacted teaching, public education and the state economy, according to a recently released report from the Center for American Progress.
+The law and its associated budget cuts negatively impacted teaching, public education and the state economy, according to a report from the Center for American Progress.